Domo has always been a mystery in the business intelligence (BI) industry.

 Pros: Domo’s Business Cloud connects to hundreds of data sources and has powerful social sharing abilities.
 Users have also commented on its appealing interface and user-friendly visualization creation.

 Cons: Although Domo can connect to a large amount of data sources, some customers have said extracting data is difficult.
-There is no on-premise solution available, meaning users can’t be responsible for any data development, like data modeling.
-Also, Domo has pricing competitive with BI solutions like Tableau and Qlik, making Business Cloud expensive for small businesses.
+There is no on-premise solution available, meaning users can’t merge and host data on-site.
+However, the Workbench application allows users to access data stored in on-premise systems, such as JIRA, and import the data into Domo.
+Also, Domo has pricing competitive with BI solutions like Tableau and Qlik, making the Business Cloud options, aside from Starter, expensive for small businesses.

 What Are the Alternatives?